Elephantusparvus/rxptoascii/README.md

-This script converts laserscans in the rxp-format to ascii with help of SLAM6D and the riegl library.
+This script converts laserscans in the rxp-format to ascii with the help of SLAM6D and the riegl library.

 You need to have a SLAM6D version linked against the riegl library.

-When running the program you have to specify the path of the riegl project, the path of the slam6d binary, the output directory for the renamed rxp scans and the output directory for the converted ascii files.
+When running the program you have to specify the path of the riegl project, the path of the slam6d binary, the output directory for the renamed rxp scans and the output directory for the ascii converted scans.

 The script iterates through all ScanPos folders of a RIEGL-Laserscan project and converts one scan per pose(the last recorded) to ascii-format using slam6d